fonsecapeter/Glia/README.md

-# XXXXX
+# Glia
 [Heroku link](https://www.heroku.com)

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product
-XXXXX is a web application (inspired by Quora) that will be built using Ruby on Rails and React.js.
+Glia is a web application (inspired by Quora) that will be built using Ruby on Rails and React.js.
 The concept is an online support-group for caregivers.
 By the end of week 9, this app, will, at a minimum, satisfy the following critera:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login